fortz007/currency-exchange-and-conversion-service/README.md

 Spring Boot 2.4 or higher
 Maven 3.6 or higher
 ## Usage
-Enter the amount of currency you wish to convert in the http link.
+- Enter the currency you wish to convert from in the http link.
-Enter the currency you wish to convert from in the http link.
+- Select the currency you wish to convert to in the http link.
-Select the currency you wish to convert to in the http link.
+- Enter the amount of currency you wish to convert in the http link.
-Click enter
+- Click enter